 There aren’t any restrictions on the combination of weapon and armour types either, allowing you to customise the skills of your character based on your play style.
 You want to rock healing mage armour while swinging a giant axe on the front-lines?
 Be our guest.
 And, as with other dungeon-crawlers, new loot will be dropped by enemies upon defeat.

 The flexibility on offer by Minecraft Dungeons extends to matchmaking too; as well as being able to create your own party before jumping into a dungeon, you’re able to join an existing dungeon too.
 What’s more is that Mojang claims that health and damage inflicted are scaled, allowing low-level players to play alongside their high-level counterparts without feeling entirely useless.

-Minecraft Dungeons certainly looks like it’ll disrupt the ARPG genre when it’s released on PS4, Xbox One, Switch and PC in Spring 2020, and we can’t wait to find out more about the game in the coming months.
+Minecraft Dungeons certainly looks like it’ll disrupt the ARPG genre when it’s released on PS4, Xbox One, Switch and PC in April 2020, and we can’t wait to find out more about the game in the coming months.